-The programmatic advertising landscape in 2021 is oversaturated - it is crammed with a large number of media-buying and digital inventory monetization technologies.
+The programmatic advertising landscape in 2021 is oversaturated - it is crammed with a large number of media buying and digital inventory monetization technologies.
 Naturally, developers of these market solutions are trying to come first in this big race for customer attention.
-Some programmatic advertising platforms compete by delivering best in breed technologies and functionalities - RTB and direct (non-RTB) buying and selling, dynamic creative optimization, unique digital ad formats, first and third party data integration for targeting, ad inventory optimization, header bidding (in SSPs), and the list goes on.
-Other advertising platforms try to differentiate themselves with outstanding customer service or favorable payment approaches (or payouts in SSPs).
+Some programmatic ad solutions compete by delivering best in breed technologies and functionalities - real-time bidding RTB and direct (non-RTB) programmatic buying and selling, dynamic creative optimization, unique digital ad formats, first and third party audience data integration for audience targeting, advertising inventory optimization, header bidding (in SSPs), and the list goes on.
+Other programmatic ad platforms try to differentiate themselves with outstanding customer service or favorable payment approaches (or payouts in SSPs).

 There are so many little details and subtleties that need to be taken into account while choosing a programmatic advertising platform in 2021.
 Given the abundance of options, publishers and advertisers are wondering what are those important criteria they need to consider when choosing a programmatic marketing platform.
 Let’s find out!

-Programmatic advertising platform: functions and role in the ad tech ecosystem
+Programmatic advertising platform: functions and role in the ad ecosystem

 What is a programmatic advertising platform?
 Programmatic advertising platforms are designed to automate the process of media buying or media selling.
 Each of these platforms falls within the programmatic ecosystem.
-In this advertising ecosystem, they are closely interconnected and operate based on ad servers.
+In this programmatic ecosystem, they are closely interconnected and operate based on ad servers.
 Exactly these connections enable highly efficient, quick, and precise ad serving and media trading.

 - Demand side platform DSP - Programmatic advertising platform created for advertisers.
 They automate media buying, finding the right ad space and the right customer.
-They run programmatic ad campaigns optimization, and analysis.
+They run programmatic ad campaigns optimization, and analysis (with deep insights).

 - Supply side platform SSP - Programmatic advertising platform created for publishers.
-They automate the selling of programmatic ad inventory, ad space-filling, adjustment, and results analysis.
+Supply side platforms automate the selling of programmatic ad inventory, ad space-filling, adjustment, and results analysis.

 - Ad exchange works as an open marketplace (like supply side platforms and demand side platforms at the same time).
 Both supply and demand partners can join an ad exchange because it has functionalities for both selling and buying media.

-- Data management platform DMP - facilitates targeting by gathering first and third-party audience data (non-personal data).
+- Data management platform DMP - facilitates audience targeting by gathering first and third-party audience data (non-personal data).
 The data management platform organizes audience segments and transmits them to DSP so that advertisers could address the relevant customers.
 The audience data is organized into audience segments and is delivered by DMP data providers.

 Below you can see the picture of how it all works together (example of full-stack SmartyAds programmatic ecosystem: demand side platform, supply side platform, and ad exchange).
 Check the programmatic advertising process in detail.

 RTB and programmatic advertising, aren’t they the same thing?